Sting Like a Bee: Boxing Tips to Help Increase Punch Speed

 While shadow boxing, also pays attention to your footwork.
 Try to increase the speed of your footwork in conjunction with the pace of your punches, as this will contribute to your overall speed in the ring.
 At the same time, aim to set up angles during footwork.

-Angles create opportunities for long and short-range attacks and makes it hard for your opponent to land a clean punch.
-For these reseason's incorporating angle setups into your weighted shadow boxing routine is well worthwhile.
+Angles create opportunities for long and short-range attacks and make it hard for your opponent to land a clean punch.
+For these reasons incorporating angle setups into your weighted shadow boxing routine is well worthwhile.